Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (leaf of sumac)
 **Duration:** Concentration, up to 10 minutes

 You evoke a fiery blade in your free hand.
 The blade is similar in size and shape to a scimitar, and it lasts for the duration.
-If you let go of the blade, it disappears, but you can evoke the blade again as a bonus action.
+If you let go of the blade, it disappears, but you can evoke the blade again as a :rsc-bonus-action: **Bonus Action**.

-You can use your action to make a melee spell attack with the fiery blade.
+You can use your :rsc-action: **Action** to make a melee spell attack with the fiery blade.
 On a hit, the target takes 3d6 fire damage.

 The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.